Decay of a superfluid current of ultra-cold atoms in a toroidal trap: Abstract

 \section{Abstract}

 Using a numerical implementation of the truncated Wigner approximation, we simulate the experiment reported by Ramanathan {\it et al.} in Phys.~Rev.~Lett.~\textbf{106}, 130401 (2011), in which a Bose-Einstein condensate is created in a toroidal trap and set into rotation via a phase imprinting technique.
 A potential barrier is then placed in the trap to study the decay of the superflow.
 We find that the current decays via thermally activated phase slips, which can also be visualized as vortices crossing the barrier region in the radial direction.
 Adopting the notion of critical velocity used in the experiment, we determine it to be lower than the local speed of sound at the barrier, in contradiction to the predictions of the zero-temperature Gross-Pitaevskii equation.
-Thermal fluctuations offer a partial explanation of the experimentally observed reduction of the critical velocity from the phonon velocity and suggest the presence of additional decay mechanisms.
+We map out the superfluid decay rate and critical velocity as a function of temperature and observe a strong dependence.
+Thermal fluctuations offer a partial explanation of the experimentally observed reduction of the critical velocity from the phonon velocity.